-- Exterior work includes the installation of siding, brick, stone and stucco, as well as the overhead garage door.
-Exterior concrete steps, stoops and walkways will be installed.
-Once the concrete flatwork is complete, the yard will be rough graded.
-Installation of porch rails, if applicable, and exterior painting will be accomplished during this period. - Weather can be a factor!
+- Exterior work includes the installation of vapor barrier, lath, and stucco, as well as the overhead garage door.
+Once the concrete flatwork is complete, the yard will be rough graded. - Weather can be a factor!
 A variety of weather conditions can cause delays of exterior work.